Olayinka247/Netflix-backEnd/README.md

 /media/:id/pdf

 Search media by title (if it's not found in your search in OMDB and sync with your database) UsING Axios

+Example:

+Searching for Movie Title

+exists in my media.json ?

+    return movie in response

+else

+    search that query (batman) in omdbapi

+        exist in omdb ?

+            put in media.json (push inside of our collection)

+            return in response

+        else

+            return not found

 DEPLOYED USING HEROKU